[02/23/15] Chapter revised and updated.

 "So, why exactly were you in detention?"

 Leave it to my mother to see straight through my lie.
 "What was I supposed to do?
 Not throw my pencil case at Jennifer Warren after she sprayed me with her disgusting watermelon sparkle perfume?
 She said I smelled like garlic!"
-I exclaimed, throwing the remote control at the loveseat opposite my couch and punching the cushion next to me in anger.
-Jennifer Warren was lucky there wasn't something more dangerous for me to throw at her at the time…like scissors.
+I exclaimed, throwing the remote control at the loveseat opposite the couch and punching the cushion next to me in anger.
+Jennifer Warren was lucky there wasn't something more dangerous for me to throw at the time…like scissors.

 "Raven!
 You're seventeen years old, not seven," my mother scolded as only a mother could.